 Plus, some studies have found that regularly consuming trans fats from sources like processed foods could decrease testosterone levels.

 For example, one study in 209 men showed that those who consumed the highest amounts of trans fats had 15% lower levels of testosterone than those with the lowest intake.

-A study in 19 healthy adults showed that consuming 30–40 grams of alcohol per day, which equates to about 2–3 standard drinks, decreased testosterone levels in men by 6.8% over three weeks (27).
+While enjoying the occasional glass of wine with dinner has been linked to health benefits, a small 2004 study in 19 healthy adults showed that consuming 30–40 grams of alcohol per day, which equates to about 2–3 standard drinks, decreased testosterone levels in men by 6.8% over 3 weeks (

 However, the evidence isn’t completely clear-cut when it comes to the effects of alcohol on testosterone.

 Further research is needed to understand how different doses of alcohol affect testosterone levels in the general population.

 Some studies have found that alcohol consumption may decrease testosterone in men, but research has shown conflicting results.

 However, some studies suggest that certain types of nuts may decrease testosterone levels.